alexramirez/mac-setup/README.md

 ```

 ## My curated list of apps (and all that jazz)
-Once we have `homebrew`, `cask` (and `mas` if needed) we're ready to go (yes, these lists might be scripted for some automation to install all, this is just a curated set):
+Once we have `homebrew`, `cask` (and `mas` if needed) we're ready to go (and yes, these lists might be scripted for some automation to install all, take this as just a curated set):

 ### Productivity